ahmadshabeeb/expensify-app/README.md

 	npm install

 ##### Set database for development
-A file with name .env.development should be created as follow:
+A file with name .env.development should be created at the root of the project containing a key-value pairs as follow:

 	FIREBASE_API_KEY=
 	FIREBASE_AUTH_DOMAIN=